kdfields/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG
 + According to our results, vehicle length, vehicle weight, and ground clearance provide a non-random amount of variance to the mpg values in the dataset.
 + The slope of the linear model is not zero because the p-value of the linear regression (5.35 x 10^-11) is much smaller than the assumed significance level of 0.05%.
 + With an r-squared value of 0.71, about 71% of all mpg predictions will be correct.
-This linear model predicts mpg of MechaCar effectively.
+This linear model predicts the mpg of MechaCar effectively.

 ![image](https://user-images.githubusercontent.com/113741694/230400451-db714048-f4d8-4805-8929-1733e70766fb.png)